 * Up to 7 days prior to the event: Full refunds of any fees paid will be given during this time period, minus the 5% non-refundable handling fee.
 There is no charge for rescheduling during this time period.

 * 7 days prior to the event: Your reservation is considered final, and all fees are due and payable.
 Unpaid credit card deposits will be charged.
 After this time no money will be refunded

-* Within 72 hours and including the day of the event: all cancellations and no shows will be charged in full with no refunds or reschedules unless due to inclement weather. (see below)
+* Within 7 days (including the day of the event): all cancellations and no shows will be charged in full with no refunds or reschedules unless due to inclement weather. (see below)